waku-org/specs/standards/core/rln-contract.md

 The RLN proof that message senders provide to Relay nodes only proves whether the sender owns _some_ membership included in the RLN tree.
 The sender cannot prove the state of that membership.

-_Expired_ memberships are not erased from the tree proactively, as this would require someone to send a transaction and pay the gas costs.
+_Expired_ memberships are not erased from the tree proactively.
-Instead, an _expired_ membership is only _erased_ when a new memberships overwrites it.
+An expired membership is only erased when either a new membership overwrites it, or when its deposit is withdrawn.

 ### Will my deposit be slashed if I exceed the rate limit?